 Counseling and Therapy for Men

 I enjoy working with a wide variety of men from Denver and Boulder in my counseling work.
-In fact, approximately half of my clients at any given time are men — a somewhat rare phenomenon in the world of psychotherapy!
+In fact, more than half of my clients at any given time are men — a somewhat rare phenomenon in the world of psychotherapy!

 The more that I work with men, the more I realize that every man is unique.
 However, I have encountered a few common questions from some of my male clients.
 I've listed these below, in case you (or someone you know) has similar concerns about therapy.